s-vincent/debian-live-image/README.md

 ## Limitations

-Currently the produced image is built from Debian stable and will be localized in french.
+Currently the produced image is built from Debian buster and will be localized in french.

 To build from Debian sid: